mrmeener/BookMarks/DEPLOYMENT_GUIDE.md

 # BookMark Manager Deployment Guide

 ## Overview
 This guide covers deploying the BookMark Manager in corporate environments with shared corporate bookmarks and user-specific personal bookmarks.
+The system supports both web bookmarks and desktop applications with comprehensive help system integration.

 ## Table of Contents
 1. [Architecture](#architecture)